What is Nutrition Diagnostics?

 What is a cohort model?

 As opposed to a traditional graduate program, a cohort engages a tight knit learning community of students who progress through the academic program together.
-The cohort model benefits students by providing academic and logistical support as well as allowing courses to successively build upon each other creating a richer learning experience. as a guide only.
+The cohort model benefits students by providing academic and logistical support as well as allowing courses to successively build upon each other creating a richer learning experience.

 Do I have to be a registered dietitian to enter the Master of Science program?